 Dealing with questions like this all day may feel like a drain on your recruitment resource, however, they are valid and deserve a response.
 Communicating with all your applicants is an integral part of your recruitment process for a whole host of reasons.

 Consider the impact on your time, resource and brand if you were in control of your recruitment communications and you turned the reactive recruitment queries into proactive positive communication opportunities.

 Before you get stuck in though, spare a thought for getting your recruitment process nailed first.
 Getting a structure, routines and processes for your recruitment strategy aligned in your business will certainly help you to determine when and how to communicate with applicants.
 If you haven’t got an efficient and effective recruitment process in place, this article may help.

 Great!
-So, now that we have a process, time frames and the key decision makers in the process are bought in, we can start to manage our applicant expectations and chalk up when and what we are going to communicate with them.
-Unfortunately it is not a one size fits all, as your workflow will be unique to your business.
+So, now that we have a process, time frames and the key decision makers in the process are brought in, we can start to manage our applicant expectations and chalk up when and what we are going to communicate with them.
+Unfortunately, it is not a one size fits all, as your workflow will be unique to your business.
 However, to get you started we have listed below some of the most common communication emails, with an acceptable time frame.